Consumer Hardship Assistance

 What is hardship assistance?

 Life happens.
-We are here for you when it does.
+We want to be here for you as much as possible when it does.

-If you have been impacted from a natural disaster, job loss, an unforeseen illness or injury or had another unexpected change in circumstances, it is important that you speak with our Customer Care Team.
+If you have been impacted from a natural disaster, job loss, an unforeseen illness or injury or had another unexpected change in circumstances, it is important that you speak with our Customer Care Team as soon as possible.
 The sooner we know, the sooner we can work with you to try and find a solution.

 Before you contact us, you might also check if you have loan protection insurance (Consumer Credit Insurance) or are eligible to apply for income protection through your Superannuation fund.